Charles Proxy Alternative

 Why is Charles Proxy so painful to set up?

 Charles Proxy has been the industry standard for over 15 years.
 It’s a powerful tool, but it was built for a different era.
-Being a Java-based desktop application, it carries the legacy of "localhost" dependency.
+Being a Java-based desktop application, it carries the legacy of "localhost" dependency, making it increasingly difficult to use in modern, mobile-first development environments.

 The "IP Address" Nightmare